ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Test files are recognized by a naming convention: a (configurable) prefix such as "`test_`" in the file name with the same file extension as used by your C source files.
-See the configuration options and defaults in the documentation for the [:project] and [:extensions] sections of your configuration file (found later in this document).
+See the configuration options and defaults in the documentation for the [:project] and [:extension] sections of your configuration file (found later in this document).
 Depending on your configuration options, Ceedling can recognize a variety of test file naming patterns in your test search paths.